 Run of cabinets and countertop space for storage?

 This simple DIY IKEA kitchen hack by Ich Designer uses a LUROY slatted bed base as the main board as a hanging storage space.
 All you need are some BLECKA hooks to support the weight of the items (and the bed base of course), and some GRUNDTAL hooks to hang anything from a chopping board to cutlery.

 4. Wall shelves and cabinets

-Small kitchen owners will know that you need to make use with what little space that you have, and most of the time this means that you’ll need to get creative and efficient.
+Small kitchen owners will know that you need to make use of what little space that you have, and most of the time this means that you’ll need to get creative and efficient.